 Headaches can be debilitating.
 At the Centeno-Schultz Clinic, we are experts at evaluating and treating head and neck pain.
 Muscle dysfunction can be a major source of head pain and requires evaluation.
 Tight, dysfunctional muscles in the shoulders and cervical spine often give rise to head pain.
 In a previous blog, I discussed referred pain.
 Referred pain is a term used to describe the phenomenon of pain perceived at a site adjacent to or at a site away from the site of injury’s origin.

-Tight, poorly functional muscles give rise to a pain in common referral patterns.
-The trapezius and splenius capitus muscle are responsible for referred pain into the head as illustrated below:
+Tight, poorly functional muscles give rise to pain in common referral patterns.
+The trapezius and splenius capitus muscles are responsible for referred pain into the head as illustrated below: